| Pub. 536, Net Operating Losses (NOLs) for Individuals, Estates, and Trusts |

 Waiving the 5-year carryback.

-2006, attach to your 2006 income tax return filed by the due date (including extensions) a statement that you are choosing
+attach to your 2007 income tax return filed by the due date (including extensions) a statement that you are choosing to treat

-losses without regard to the special 5-year carryback rule.
-If you filed your original return on time, you can make this choice
+without regard to the special 5-year carryback rule.
+If you filed your original return on time, you can make this choice on

-filed within 6 months after the due date of the return (including extensions).
-Attach a statement to your amended return and
+within 6 months after the due date of the return (including extensions).
+Attach a statement to your amended return and write

 choice is irrevocable.